 Floor-to-ceiling door vs. standard height

-Doors up to the ceiling
+Doors reaching the ceiling

 With or without floor-to-ceiling elements?